 - 250ml Brandy or Rum

 Now we all know how delicious they can be with a cup of tea, but don’t forget how you can make them a decadent dessert for a Christmas dinner party with a scoop of good quality vanilla or zabaione gelato, or serve them warm with a dollop of brandy butter.
-I have to thank Matt Preston though for introducing me to my Christmas addiction this year.
-My friend Michelle from Australia recently visited Rome and I was very spoilt as she also bought with her 4 heavy foodie mags for me.
-It was in the December/January issue of Delicious that I saw Matt serving Christmas Cake with Gorgonzola….. and it was at that moment that I knew I had to try it with a Mince Pie!
-I went to my trustworthy and super fabulous deli Franchi (Via Cols di Rienzo, Roma) and bought a piece of Gorgonzola that had been aged with blueberries.
+I have to thank Matt Preston (Australian Masterchef judge) though for introducing me to a new Christmas addiction.
+It was in the December/January issue of Delicious (Australian food magazine) that I saw Matt serving Christmas Cake with Gorgonzola….. and it was at that moment that I knew I had to try it with a Mince Pie!
+I went to my trustworthy and super fabulous deli Franchi (Via Cola di Rienzo, Roma) and bought a piece of Gorgonzola that had been aged with blueberries.
 (Perfect as I’d also added dried blueberries to my Fruit Mince this year).

 There are NO WORDS to describe just how luxuriously delicious this combination is!